javedansari-foundry/gitdoctor/README.md

 4. Outputs a CSV file with all findings

 This is particularly useful for:
-- **Platform Engineering**: Track which commits made it into which environments
+- **DevOps Teams**: Track which commits made it into which environments
 - **QA Teams**: Verify commit presence across multiple repositories
 - **Release Management**: Identify branch and tag relationships for commits, discover deltas between releases
 - **Audit & Compliance**: Generate reports on code deployment across repositories